speedment/speedment-doc/pages/introduction.md

 Here are some fast facts about Speedment:

 ### Supported Java Versions
 Speedment supports Java 8 and upwards.
 Earlier Java versions are not supported because they do not support Streams.
+Under Java 9, the new {{site.data.javadoc.StreamTakeWhile}} and {{site.data.javadoc.StreamDropWhile}} Stream operations will be automatically available under Speedment too.

 ### Speedment Editions
 This Reference Manual covers all editions of Speedment: